anna328p/wsf/README.md

 ## Syntax

-All sequences of whitespace are interpreted as trits (trinary digits) with all other characters ignored/removed.
+All sequences of whitespace are interpreted as trits (ternary digits) with all other characters ignored/removed.
 The translation table is below:

     WHITESPACE 	= " \t\n"
     TRINARY		  = "012"